The BlogPatricia O'Conner and Stewart KellermanGrammarphobia.com

 A “grandchild” is the child of one’s son or daughter; a “great-grandchild” is one generation removed from a grandchild.

-Similarly, a “grandfather” is one’s father’s father; a “great-grandfather” is one generation beyond that.
+Similarly, a “grandfather” is the father of one’s father or mother; a “great-grandfather” is one generation beyond that.

 Isn’t English grand as well as great?